antinatura/antinatura.github.io/_pages/uni.md

 **Description:** Focuses on delivering the project which was planned and conceptualised in CMP308 - Professional Project Planning and Prototyping during Term 1.

 **Coursework:**
-- Create a presentation of the project findings.
+- Create a presentation of the project findings demonstrating the quality of the finished product or investigation.
-- Create a report of the project findings.
+- Create a report of the project findings discussing what was done to deliver the planned project.

 **Grade:**